 How do you switch your app between a staging URL (for development and testing) and a production URL (for real world use)?
 I’ve changed my mind about my approach, because one size doesn’t fit all.

-In 9 Code Smells of Preprocessor Use, I originally suggested that instead of using the preprocessor, it would be better to use a plist.
+In 9 Code Smells of the Preprocessor (and Their Fixes), I originally suggested that instead of using the preprocessor, it would be better to use a plist.
 Here’s the preprocessor code smell:

 static NSString *const fooServiceURL = @"https://dev.foo.com/services/fooservice";